 So, today marks the start of a new Q&A category on The Gratefulist blog.
-If you have a question about practicing gratitude, dealing with perfectionism, my story and my personal history with perfectionism and gratitude, a behind-the-scenes look at how I run The Gratefulist, or any topic related to personal growth, feel free to leave a comment, use the contact form, or shoot me a DM on Instagram.
+If you have a question about practicing gratitude, dealing with perfectionism, or any topic related to personal growth, feel free to leave a comment, use the contact form, or shoot me a DM on Instagram.

 Here’s Michelle’s Q: